miragejs/miragejs/README.md

   return {};
 });
-// shorthand
-// The type is found by singularizing the last portion of the url. this.stub('delete', '/contacts/:id')
+// shorthand.
+The type is found by singularizing the last portion of the url. this.stub('delete', '/contacts/:id')
-// Optionally specify the type of resource to be destroyed. this.stub('delete', '/contacts/:id', 'user')
+// Optionally specify the type of resource to be deleted. this.stub('delete', '/contacts/:id', 'user')

 /*